invopop/jsonschema/README.md

 - The original was stuck on the draft-04 version of JSON Schema, we've now moved to the latest JSON Schema Draft 2020-12.
 - Schema IDs are added automatically from the current Go package's URL in order to be unique, and can be disabled with the `Anonymous` option.
 - Support for the `FullyQualifyTypeName` option has been removed.
 If you have conflicts, you should use multiple schema files with different IDs, set the `DoNotReference` option to true to hide definitions completely, or add your own naming strategy using the `Namer` property.
+- Support for `yaml` tags and related options has been dropped for the sake of simplification.
+There were a [few inconsistencies](https://github.com/invopop/jsonschema/pull/21) around this that have now been fixed.

+## Versions

+This project is still under v0 scheme, as per Go convention, breaking changes are likely.
+Please pin go modules to branches, and reach out if you think something can be improved.

 ## Example